lminuti/graphql/README.md

 ### Query your API with GraphQL

-First of all you need an API to query, for example:
+First of all you need an `API` to query.
+At this moment *GraphQL for Delphi* supports `class` or simple `procedure and function`.
+In either case you have to tell the library how to call your API.

+#### Basic API

+If you have a simple API made of classic fuctions like this:

 ```pascal
 function RollDice(NumDices, NumSides: Integer): Integer;